-Some children require additional support and may be included in a small group program with the school chaplain.
-The activities will focus on the needs of the groups and may include assistance with reducing worries about moving to high school, further develop organisational skills and role-playing and other activities around building positive friendships/relationships.
+Some children require additional support and may be included in a small group program.
+The activities will focus on the needs of the groups and may include assistance with reducing worries about moving to high school, further developing organisational skills and role-playing and other activities around building positive friendships/relationships.